flashcordon/big-history/Astro.md

 (P = 5.04 d) binary system in NGC 1850, made-up by a ∼4.9 M  MSTO star and a ∼11 M  BH (NGC 1850 BH1), under the assumption of a semi-detached configuration.
-- The analysis of
-Chandra X-ray data revealed a faint but marginally reliable source at the location of the binary system, which would be consistent with the presence of a BH in a quiescent state

 - Using the European Southern Observatory's Very Large Telescope (ESO's VLT), astronomers have discovered a small black hole outside the Milky Way by looking at how it influences the motion of a star in its close vicinity.
 This is the first time this detection method has been used to reveal the presence of a black hole outside of our galaxy.
 - NGC 1850, a cluster of thousands of stars roughly 160,000 light-years away in the Large Magellanic Cloud, a neighbour galaxy of the Milky Way.
 - This dynamical method used by Saracino and her team could allow astronomers to find many more black holes and help unlock their mysteries.
 "Every single detection we make will be important for our future understanding of stellar clusters and the black holes in them